Ahmad Rahi

 Ahmad Rahi (12 November 1923 – 2 September 2002) was a Punjabi poet and writer from Pakistan.

 Early life

 He was born 12 November 1923 in Amritsar, British India.
 His real name was Ghulam Ahmad, a name given by his spiritual leader Khorsheed Ahmad.
-He completed his basic early education from Amritsar, India in 1940.
+He completed his basic early education from Amritsar in 1940.
 After completing his high school, he got admission in M.A.O.
 College, Lahore but was expelled due to taking part in political movements.
 After expulsion, he joined his father in his business of selling embroidered wool shawls in the local market.